PPC can be complicated! You’ve done the research, set up the account and had things running for a little while. But what’s next?

 It doesn’t have to be that way though.
-Even if reading data isn’t your thing, here are some tips to help navigate through your insights.
+If reading data isn’t your thing, don’t worry, here are some tips to make PPC analysis just that little bit simpler.

 Sort first, pull after